maoweinilsson/PDC-software-web/software/python/general.rst

  # execute the program
  # (on Beskow use aprun instead)
- mpirun -n 1 python some_script.py
+ mpirun -np 1 python some_script.py

  # to deactivate the Anaconda environment
  source deactivate